NishanthMolleti/AdobeAirExtension/Build-Universal/AIR_SDK/AIR SDK Readme.txt

  - Descriptor.20.0.xsd - An XML Schema Definition file for the AIR 20.0 iOS platform descriptor file.

  - Descriptor.21.0.xsd - An XML Schema Definition file for the AIR 21.0 iOS platform descriptor file.

- - Descriptor.22.0.xsd - An XML Schema Definition file for the AIR 22.0 iOS platform descriptor file.

- - Descriptor.23.0.xsd - An XML Schema Definition file for the AIR 23.0 iOS platform descriptor file.

  - platform-descriptor-template.xml - A template of the iOS platform descriptor file, for iOS platform specific options.